Akronix/akronix.github.io/_posts/2020-03-08-scandinavia-baltics-trip.md

 I really feel like moving on, still living in this flat in Madrid feels like stagnation.
 But I have very good fellow party friends (big up dubmilia!) in Madrid and being involved in eXtinction Rebellion Madrid is something meaningful for me.
 Also, I know I'll be craving stability very soon in order to get the end of my master in good terms.

-Maybe the mountains of Madrid is not a bad option after all? :thinking_face:
+Maybe the mountains of Madrid is not a bad option after all? :thinking:

 ## Footnotes